-- This scene in Tremaine's bedroom.
-There is no music, Cinderella speaks low and Tremaine suddenly shouts giving her Death Glares.
+- This scene in Lady Tremaine's bedroom.
+There is no music, Cinderella speaks low, and Lady Tremaine suddenly shouts, giving her Death Glares.

-- The scene where the stepsisters rip Cinderella's homemade ball gown to shreds.
-Said dress was a memento of her biological mother's.
+- The scene where the stepsisters viciously rip Cinderella's homemade ball gown to shreds, with disorienting closeups and music as Cinderella tries in vain to protect herself.
+Said dress was also one of her last mementos of her biological mother.

 - Lady Tremaine's Death Glare when she finds out that it was Cinderella who attended the ball.
 The shadows make it more scary than it should have.
 While it was originally simply supposed to be menacing, the animators managed to make Lady Tremaine's trip up the shadowy stairs after Cinderella scary.

 - When Lady Tremaine locks Cinderella in her room.
 The smirk Tremaine gives for half a second before she slams and locks the door is quite disturbing.